Note: This post was updated in February 2023.

-In the wild world of eCommerce paid search advertising, knowing exactly which strategies to throw at the Google machine can be a hit-and-miss operation.
+In the wild world of eCommerce paid search advertising, knowing exactly which strategies to throw at the Google machine can be a hit-or-miss operation.

-Fortunately, we’ve done all the hard work for you — and we’re ready to share some tips that will help.
+Fortunately, Inflow has done all the hard work for you — and we’re ready to share some tips that will help.

-In this piece, we’ll take a systematic look at how our paid strategists optimize Google Ads (formerly known as AdWords) eCommerce campaigns to find the best-performing strategies.
-We’ll present a total of 15 different strategies that apply to Google Shopping ads and Performance Max campaigns, Dynamic Remarketing, Search ads, In-Market Audiences, and, finally, Dynamic Search ads.
+In this guide, we’ll take a systematic look at how our paid strategists optimize Google Ads (formerly known as AdWords) eCommerce campaigns to find the best-performing strategies.
+We’ll present a total of 14 different strategies that apply to Google Shopping ads, Performance Max campaigns, Dynamic Remarketing, Search ads, In-Market Audiences, and, finally, Dynamic Search ads.

 - The core strategies we use to get the best return on ad spend (ROAS)

-- Use-case scenarios where we’ve seen good results from implementing these strategies
+- Use-case scenarios where we’ve seen impressive results from implementing these strategies

 - Some of the newest features and product offerings — and how to make the most of them